ArduPilot/ardupilot_wiki/dev/source/docs/style-guide.rst

    - new and malloc both zero their memory
    - bss-stored data does not need to be zeroed (so no members in a singleton object need to be zeroed
    - Vectors are special and zero themelves - even on the stack
+   - static variables within a function (which we generally frown upon) do not need to be zeroed

 Bit fields are generally frowned upon